Holiday rentals in Monmouth

 Wren Cottage for your relaxing rural retreat.

-All About Monmouth
+All about Monmouth

 Monmouth is a Welsh market town rich in culture and history in the Wye Valley, just two miles from the English border.
 It gets its name from the River Monnow that flows through the town; the 13th-century gatehouse bridge, built from old red sandstone, is the only surviving one of its kind.
 Independent shops, small galleries, and traditionally black-and-white-painted pubs around Agincourt Square draw visitors from across the border, while the town boasts a flourishing music and theatre scene that includes the Grade II-listed Savoy Theatre, thought to be the oldest working theatre in Wales.